yliess86/PhDThesis/thesis.md

 \end{aligned}
 $$ {#eq:nn_sa_formula}

-One other adventage of using such a technique is explainability.
-We can explore the "reasoning" of the +nn by looking at the attention scores and observe how the sequence elements attend to each others.
+One other advantage of using such a technique is explainability.
+We can explore the "reasoning" of the +nn by looking at the attention scores and observing how the sequence elements attend to each other.

-**Multihead Self-Attention:**
+**Multihead Self-Attention:** In their paper [@vaswani_2017], the authors further refine this notion of self-attention.
+Let us consider one self-attention module and call it an attention head.
+They propose to stack multiple attention heads and demonstrate improved performances.
+This notion enables models equipped with multi-head attention to possess an ensemble of query, key, and value subspaces with different representations.
+To optimize for parallelism every head computation is done at the same time by combining the weight matrices.

+**Positional Encoding:** There is however an issue.
+Contrary to [+cnn]{.plural} exploiting the spatially local correlation of information, self-attention does not encode the order of the vectors.
+To alleviate this problem, Vaswani et al. [@vaswani_2017] propose to add (concatenate) a vector to each embedding input.
+This vector is designed to follow a specific pattern learned by the model that will help encode the position of information along its flow in the network.
+This is called a positional encoding vector.
+Most positional encodings introduced by the community follow some kind of general Fourier pattern that can scale with the length of the sequence.

+**Transformers:** A Transformer architecture is defined by a succession of transformer blocks.
+Those blocks follow a similar pattern and are using tricks from previous work such as layer normalization [@ba_2016] and residual connections [@he_2016] to allow to train deeper networks with a large number of blocks.
+A block is made out of a multi-head self-attention layer, followed by a residual injection and a normalization layer followed by a feed-forward layer and another residual injection and normalization.
+The input embeddings are first augmented with positional encoding and go through every block one by one.
+This architecture is flexible and has first been presented as a sequence-to-sequence network with encoder blocks and decoder blocks.

-**Visual Transformer:**
+**Visual Transformers:**
 ...

 **MNIST Classifier:**